 2) Layer when you can.

-Except in the most hot and humid days in summer, guys in New York with man boobs generally wear a t-shirt with another shirt over it, usually open.
+Except in the most hot and humid days in summer, guys with man boobs generally wear a t-shirt with another shirt over it, usually open.
 In cooler weather, of course you can pop on loose sweaters and sweatshirts.
-Layers are good for distracting the eye—as a man living with man boobs you probably know this already.
+Layers are good for distracting the eye—as a guy living with man boobs you probably know this already.

 3) Re-think your shirt wardrobe.